getcanoe/website/_posts/2018-03-25-canoe-beta-week.markdown

 There is a list of things we would like to include in 1.0 that's not in the current Beta, like for example a proper alias solution.
 And there are surely bugs to be fixed also.

 # Helping us
 If you have questions or want to help out - there is always room for more people helping us - you can always reach us on our [discord server](https://discord.gg/ecVcJM3).
+See [more here](/contribute.html).

 Thank you, the Canoe team